butaca/covid19uy.com/content/_index.en.md

 * Daily tests and daily positives
 * Percentage of daily positive tests
 * Comparison of total, positive and negative tests
+* Daily cases of health workers and daily positives
+* Daily percentages of health worker cases
 * Daily hospitalizations

 If you don't want to appear in these charts, **stay home**.
 If you don't want your loved ones to appear in these charts, **stay home**.
 If you don't want innocent people to appear in these charts, **stay home**.